ATCBE Content Outline 2025

 – Understand current Diagnostic and Statistical Manual diagnoses

-– Use art therapy skills to facilitate expression and exploration of feelings, thoughts, and behaviors (e.g., witnessing, intention setting, art directives, encourage reflection and connection of symbols to personal, cultural, and historic contexts)
+– Use art therapy skills to facilitate expression and exploration of feelings, thoughts, and behaviors (e.g., witnessing, intention setting, art directives, encouraging reflection and connection of symbols to personal, cultural, and historic contexts)

 1. Administer and Evaluate Art Therapy and Art-Based Assessments (15%)